CounterPath Corporation (CPAH)'s Financial Results Comparing With LINE Corporation (NYSE:LN) | New Business Observer

 Profitability

-Table 2 provides us the return on equity, return on assets and net margins of both businesses.
+Table 2 provides CounterPath Corporation and LINE Corporation’s return on equity, net margins and return on assets.

 |Net Margins